-Mineral Ownership refers to one’s legal possession as well as the right to win, work and recover specific minerals from under a parcel of land.
-There are two owners of property in Alberta; a surface rights owner and a mineral rights owner, some Alberta settlers may own rights to both.
+Mineral Ownership refers legal possession and the right to win, work and recover specific minerals from under a parcel of land.
+Alberta has surface rights mineral owners and mineral rights owner, some settlers may own rights to both.
 The individual(s) who owns the surface rights would own the surface and substances such as sand and gravel but not the minerals.
 The company or individual who owns the mineral rights owns all mineral substances found on and under the property.
 There are often different surface and mineral owners on the same land.
 The mineral owner has the right to explore for and recover the minerals but at the same time must do this in a reasonable manner so as to not significantly affect use of the surface.
 Mineral ownership is defined in detail in the

 Mines and Minerals Act , and its associated regulations.
 Mineral rights are registered in accordance with the